 5 Mobility Exercises for Improved Strength and Power

 Trainers often refer to mobility as the most overlooked skill in fitness.
-That’s right — just like strength and power, you can improve your mobility through training.
+That’s right — just like strength and power, you can improve your mobility with exercises.

-In fact, mobility often becomes a limiting factor for the other two, says Kelly Starrett, owner of CrossFit San Francisco and author of Becoming a Supple Leopard.
+“Mobility often becomes a limiting factor [ when it comes to strength and power],” says Kelly Starrett, owner of CrossFit San Francisco and author of Becoming a Supple Leopard.
 Why?
 Because if you can’t move a joint effectively through its full range of motion, you can’t tap into your full strength and power.

-What’s more, you increase your risk of injury as other areas of your body are forced to pick up the slack.
+What’s more, without proper mobility, you increase your risk of injury as you force other areas of your body to pick up the slack.